arkorty/DownLink/README.md

 2. **Set up environment variables:**

-   Create a `.env` file in the root of the frontend directory and add the following:
+   Create a `.env.local` file in the root of the frontend directory and add the following:

    ```env
    REACT_APP_BACKEND_URL=http://localhost:8080